Two US service members reported killed in Afghanistan

 The statement didn't specify the location of combat, what the service members were doing or who they were fighting.
 Their names were being withheld pending notification of their next of kin, according to Department of Defense policy.

 The U.S. has held several rounds of talks with Taliban militants in an effort to reach a peace agreement to end the 17-year conflict.
+Both sides are in agreement about the withdrawal of U.S. forces but remain divided over a timeline and whether some American troops would remain.

+The Taliban has refused to speak with the Afghan government, which it describes as a puppet of the U.S.

 TALIBAN LEADER MULLAH OMAR LIVED 'DANGEROUS' LAST YEARS OF HIS LIFE IN THE SHADOWS OF US BASES, BOOK CLAIMS